tutorcruncher/hermes/README.md

 Hermes is our sales system that manages the connection between TutorCruncher (the system), the callbooker on our website, and Pipedrive (our current sales CRM).

-This system is built using Tortoise ORM and FastAPI.
+This system is built using TortoiseORM and FastAPI.

 ## Terms